sktime/sktime/GOVERNANCE.rst

 the CC tries to resolve the deadlock.

 -  The CC will use consensus seeking.
--  If no consensus can be found within a month, the decision is made through a simple majority vote (with tie breaking) among the CC members.
+-  If no consensus can be found within twenty working days excluding week-ends since the beginning of the stage-1 "reasonable time for consideration" period, the decision is made through a simple majority vote (with tie breaking) among the CC members.
+-  If this vote is needed, the vote should take place within twenty-five working days after the beginning of the stage-1 "reasonable time for consideration" period, during a regular, minuted CC meeting.
--  Any CC decision must be supported by an :ref:`steps`, which has been made public and discussed before the vote.
+-  CC decisions on major changes must be supported by an :ref:`steps`, which has been made public and discussed before the vote.

 .. _steps:

 sktime enhancement proposal
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For all decision of the CC, an sktime enhancement proposal (STEP) must have been made
+For all stage 3 decisions of the CC on major changes,
+an sktime enhancement proposal (STEP) must have been made
 public and discussed before the vote.

 An sktime enhancement proposal is a consolidated document, with a concise
 problem statement, a clear description of the proposed solution and a
 comparison with alternative solutions, as outlined in our
 `template <https://github.com/sktime/enhancement-proposals/blob/master/TEMPLATE.md>`__.

+A complete STEP must always include at least a high-level design for the proposed change,
+not just a wishlist of features.

 We collect and discuss proposals in sktime’s `repository for
 enhancement-proposals <https://github.com/sktime/enhancement-proposals>`__.